froger-me/wp-packages-update-server/readme.txt

 * Add server log in case of error when repacking package zip files.

 = 1.4.6 =
-* Fix path handling on Windows in WP Plugin Updater library (packages update recommended but not required if not using Windows Server in production environment)
+* Fix path handling on Windows in WP Package Updater library (packages update recommended but not required if not using Windows Server in production environment)
 * Add more server logs and more explicit error messages to ease troubleshoot

 = 1.4.5 =
-* Better error message handling in WP Plugin Updater library (packages update recommended but not required)
+* Better error message handling in WP Package Updater library (packages update recommended but not required)
 * Add default error in case of invalid license

 = 1.4.4 =